Triadic closure: Causes and effects

 In a trust network, triadic closure is likely to develop due to the transitive property.
 If a node A trusts node B, and node B trusts node C, node A will have the basis to trust node C. In a social network, strong triadic closure occurs because there is increased opportunity for nodes A and C with common neighbor B to meet and therefore create at least weak ties.
 Node B also has the incentive to bring A and C together to decrease the latent stress in two separate relationships.

 Networks that stay true to this principle become highly interconnected and have very high clustering coefficients.
 However, networks that do not follow this principle turn out to be poorly connected and may suffer from instability once negative relations are included.

 Triadic closure is a good model for how networks will evolve over time.
 While simple graph theory tends to analyze networks at one point in time, applying the triadic closure principle can predict the development of ties within a network and show the progression of connectivity.

 In social networks, triadic closure facilitates cooperative behavior, but when new connections are made via referrals from existing connections the average global fraction of cooperators is less than when individuals choose new connections randomly from the population at large.
-Two possible effects for this are by the structural and informational construction.
+Two possible effects of these are by the structural and informational construction.
 The structural construction arises from the propensity toward high clusterability.
 The informational construction comes from the assumption that an individual knows something about a friend's friend, as opposed to a random stranger.

 Strong Triadic Closure Property and local bridges

-Strong Triadic Closure Property is that if a node has strong ties to two neighbors, then these neighbors must have at least a weak tie between them.
+A node A with strong ties to two neighbors B and C obeys the Strong Triadic Closure Property if these neighbors have an edge (either a weak or strong tie) between them.